-Building on the lessons learned from the SAR, the Global Fragility Act of 2019 (GFA) aims to address the long-term causes of fragility and violence globally.
+Building on the lessons learned from the SAR, President Trump signed into law the Global Fragility Act of 2019 (GFA) to address the long-term causes of fragility and violence globally.
 Consistent with the GFA, the U.S. Strategy to Prevent Conflict and Promote Stability submitted to Congress in December 2020 establishes a comprehensive, 10-year strategy to: 1) stabilize conflict-affected areas; 2) address global fragility; and 3) increase U.S. capacity to be a leader in international efforts to prevent extremism and violent conflict.
-As required by the GFA, President Biden selected four countries and one region for prioritized SPCPS implementation: Haiti, Libya, Mozambique, Papua New Guinea, and Coastal West Africa (which includes Benin, Côte d'Ivoire, Ghana, Guinea, and Togo).
+As required by the GFA, four countries and one region were selected in 2022 for prioritized SPCPS implementation: Haiti, Libya, Mozambique, Papua New Guinea, and Coastal West Africa (which includes Benin, Côte d'Ivoire, Ghana, Guinea, and Togo).
+The Strategy requires a rigorous annual country review process to assess national security interests, the commitment of host countries, value to taxpayers, and status of burden-sharing efforts.
+In 2025, this review process will inform whether new countries/regions should be added or existing countries subtracted.
 The GFA defined and clarified agency roles and responsibilities for conflict prevention and stabilization to improve interagency coordination and unity of purpose.
-The Department of State is the overall lead federal agency for U.S. stabilization efforts, the U.S. Agency for International Development (USAID) is the lead implementing agency for nonsecurity assistance, and DoD is a supporting element, including providing requisite security and reinforcing civilian efforts.
-State developed a Gender Analysis and Gender Analysis of Conflict tool (and associated trainings) to inform the design, implementation, and monitoring of conflict prevention and stabilization strategies and programs.
-DoD is working with the U.S. Department of State and USAID to develop a gender analysis of conflict tool, as well as other specific ways to integrate the roles, needs, and perspectives of women and girls in efforts to address fragility globally.
+The Department of State is the overall lead federal agency for U.S. stabilization efforts and non-security assistance, and DoD is a supporting element, including providing requisite security and reinforcing civilian efforts.